Malitthh/qe-handbook/README.md

 ### Description

-Welcome to the Quality Test Engineering Notes repository!
+Welcome to the Quality/Test Engineering Notes repository!
 This is a dedicated space for collecting comprehensive and insightful notes on quality assurance and software testing practices.
 Whether you're a seasoned quality engineer or just starting your journey in the world of testing, this repository aims to be a valuable resource for enhancing your skills and knowledge.

 ### Contact